 While many games that go to overtime end in that extra period (especially thanks to the recent changes in the NHL that made it 3 vs. 3 for a faster game), that isn’t always the case.
 If an overtime period hasn’t decided the game, it will go on to a shootout.

-A shootout is when each team has several chances to take penalty shots on the opposing goaltender.
+A shootout is when each team has several chances to take penalty shots at the opposing goaltender.
 There are three rounds, where different players attempt to score goals.
 Whichever team scores more of these three chances will win.
 Additional rounds can be added, too.

 Each team will continue alternating shooters until one team is victorious.
 Like an OTL, a shootout loss still gives the losing team a single point, so simply getting to overtime or a shootout can be valuable to keep teams competitive in the standings.

-Shootouts can be incredibly exciting and are a fan-favorite during games for their tension and the amazing one-on-one battles.
+Shootouts can be incredibly exciting and are a fan favorite during games for their tension and the amazing one-on-one battles.
 However, it is important to remember that there are no shootouts in the playoffs, as continuous periods of overtime are used to decide a winner.

-In conclusion, I hope that this guide has helped you learn more about OTL in hockey and overtime in general.
+I hope that this guide has helped you learn more about OTL in hockey and overtime in general.
 If you feel that I left some crucial information out, don’t hesitate to leave me a comment and let me know!About Kale